arun-apad/cookpad_sandwushi/README.md

 ## **Section 1**

-- The language used ** ** is  **python, ** for its community support, simplicity and variety of libraries available. ** **
+- The language used is  **python,** for its community support, simplicity and variety of libraries available.
 - The framework used is  **Tensorflow** , since it is popular and can be easily used to optimize for mobiles using TOCO.
 Also, tensorflow gives intermediate protobuff files which can be used in parallel to optimize and use for mobile development and testing.
 - The model uses an image-net pre-trained  **CNN**  model called  **mobilenet**.
 The  **mobilenet architecture** is light, fast and works well on embedded devices and mobiles but sacrifices a little on accuracy.
+This comes in various sub-archtechture based on speed to train and accrucy trade=offs.e sub architechure used is **mobilenet 1.0 which uses a 224X224 image size** to do the training.
 As the solution is intended to be used on a mobile, the trade-off seemed fair for this demonstration.

 ## **Section 2**